chelseachel/Sortable/README.md

 # Sortable supports lock-axis

-A lock-axis version of Sortable.js, supporting fixed axis on horizontal or vertical direction.<br>
+A lock-axis version of Sortable.js.
+Supports fixed axis on horizontal or vertical direction.<br>
 <br>
 To lock axis, just add options fallbackAxis: 'x' or 'y' and forceFallback: true.<br>
 Checkout the simple list example in the demo page.<br>